 Unfortunately, these antibiotics are becoming less and less effective at fighting harmful bacteria in the body.
 One of the main reasons; antibiotic resistance.

 According to Giulia Enders in her book; Gut: The Inside Story of Our Body’s Most Under-rated Organ, antibiotics work in three different ways:

-- Filling bacteria with holes
+- Fill bacteria with holes

-- Poisoning bacteria
+- Poison bacteria

-- Destroying bacteria’s ability to reproduce
+- Destroy bacteria’s ability to reproduce

-You may have heard of the term ‘superbugs‘ before?
-If not, they are simply strains of bacteria that have become resistant to antibiotics.
+You may have heard of the term ‘superbugs‘ before.
+These are strains of bacteria that have become resistant to antibiotics.
 They’re born out of the ashes of the bacteria killed by antibiotics.
-Survival of the fittest pretty much sums up these bacteria.
-Superbugs have become resistant to the very medicines created to kill them, and even other versions of that drug.
-As an example, some bacteria have become resistant not only to penicillin, but other variations of that antibiotic.
-Scary stuff, huh?
+Survival of the fittest pretty much sums how these bacteria come to be.
+Superbugs develop a resistance to the very medicines created to kill them, and even other versions of that drug.

 Causes of Antibiotic Resistance

 Over-prescribing antibiotics, combined with skipping doses, sharing antibiotics, not taking medicines at regular intervals as indicated, “saving some for later“, and ingesting small doses through our food and water supply, are all leading to antibiotic resistance.

 According to Dr. Axe, bacteria are able to become resistant to antibiotics by;